 Visiting Scholar Privileges at TC

-Visiting Scholar privileges are limited to auditing courses with the permission of the instructor, attending open lectures, a University UNI (for access to electronic resources), e-mail account, and services at Teachers College libraries.
-Borrowing privileges at other libraries are not included.
+Visiting Scholar privileges are limited to auditing courses with the permission of the instructor, attending open lectures, a University UNI (for access to electronic resources) and e-mail account, and services at Teachers College libraries.
+Borrowing privileges at other Columbia University libraries are not included.
 Information about access to other University libraries may be obtained at the Information Office, 201 Russell.

 Individuals may be granted Visiting Scholar status for up to one year.
 The designation may be renewed for no more than one additional year.
 "Visiting Scholar" is a courtesy designation and does not signify a formal association with the College.
 No official records are maintained and no statement of activities is issued.

 Visiting Scholars receive a special Teachers College identification card.
-They are responsible for arranging their own financial support and benefits.
-They are not eligible for Teachers College housing or Columbia University Health Services/Medical Insurance.
-They may not be paid compensation from a Teachers College account, given a fellowship or be reimbursed for expenses without prior approval of the Vice Provost or the Director of the Office of International Student Services.
-They may receive an honorarium for participating in a conference or giving an occasional lecture if they are citizens or permanent residents or, in the case of non-resident aliens, if they have an appropriate visa and the prior authorization of the Director of the Office of International Student Services.
+They are not compensated and are not eligible for College or University health insurance.
+Visiting scholars are responsible for arranging their own financial support and insurance.
+Visiting Scholars may not be compensated from a Teachers College account or given a TC fellowship, and many not be reimbursed for expenses without prior approval of the Executive Director of the Office of International Affairs.
+They may receive honoraria for participating in a conference or giving an occasional lecture ifthey are citizens or permanent residents or, in the case of non-resident aliens, if they have an appropriate visa and the prior authorization of the Director of the Office of International Services.

-Visiting Scholars are not permitted to enroll in any classes for credit.
-Prospective visiting researchers wishing to take classes at TC should request an application for non-degree student status from the Office of Admission.
-Individuals in F-1 or J-1 student status are not granted Visiting Scholar privileges and are required to be full-time students.
-Contact the Office of International Student Services for more information.
+Visiting Scholars may not enroll in classes for credit.
+Prospective visitors wishing to take classes at TC should request an application for non-degree student status from the Office of Admission, www.tc.edu/admissions.
+Individuals in F-1 or J-1 student status are not granted Visiting Scholar privileges and must be full-time students.
+Contact the Office of International Services, www.edu/international for more information.

 J-1 Visa Sponsorship for Foreign Nationals

-Foreign nationals will ordinarily need a J-1 (research scholar category) visa in order to visit Teachers College.
-Upon submission of all documentation required by the government, the Office of International Student Services will issue a Form DS-2019 needed to support the J-1 visa application.
-Federal regulations require that the applicant for J-1 status have sufficient funds for the period of stay at Teachers College and meet the medical insurance requirements of the U.S. Department of State while in the United States.
-The Application for Visa Certificate (to obtain Form DS-2019) is available from the Office of International Student Services.
-This office can provide complete details on complying with these requirements.
+Foreign nationals ordinarily need a J-1 (research scholar category) visa to visit Teachers College.
+Upon receipt of all documentation required by the U.S. government, the Office of International Services will issue a Form DS-2019 to support the J-1 visa application.
+Federal regulations require that applicants for J-1 status have sufficient funds for the period of stay at Teachers College and meet the medical insurance requirements of the U.S. Department of State.
+The Visiting Scholars Form DS-2019 Application is available from the Office of International Services, www.tc.edu/international/index.asp?Id=Forms&Info=Forms.
+This office can provide additional details on complying with these requirements.